- Latin America

 Slovakia - One of the hidden gems of Europe, Slovakia is bastion of history, culture and architecture, and it's located in the heart of Europe within a quick train ride from such great destination as Austria, the Czech Republic and Hungary.

 Spain - The vast majority of language schools in Spain hire locally, but the Spanish government operates an assistantship program that recruits and hires qualified Americans and other native speakers in advance to work as assistant English teachers in public schools.
 Applications are typically due in March for positions beginning in September.
 The program is highly competitive so a TEFL Certification is definitely recommended.

 Egypt - An ancient center of culture and education with a huge population, Egypt has a huge demand for English teachers and a growing number of language schools and private academies are recruiting internationally.

 Jordan - Soaring demand for English instruction means that despite its small size, Jordan is emerging as a job market for English teachers.

 Morocco - Despite its history as nation whose second language has historically been French, English classes are booming and it is becoming more common for schools in Morocco to hire English teachers in advance.

-There are always exceptions to the countries above and just because a country is not listed above does not meant that there won't be schools interviewing in advance for positions in that country - this list is meant to serve as general guide.
+Remember, there are always exceptions to the countries above and just because a country is not listed above does not mean that there won't be schools interviewing in advance for positions in that country - this list is meant to serve as a general guide.